vinamra57/gitstory/README.md

 GitStory is especially useful for:
 - New developers onboarding onto large or unfamiliar codebases
-- Engineering managers or professors reviewing team progress
+- Engineering managers, nontechnical PMs, or professors reviewing team progress
 - Open-source contributors exploring new projects

 Our long-term vision is to make project history as easy to understand as reading a short narrative — one that highlights when, how, and why major changes occurred.